johnathanetchart/plannerAPI/README.md

 }

 GET
-/mesocycles/:username
+/mesocycles/:username || /mesocycles
-Retrieves a list of mesocycles for the designated user. optional parameters are:
+Returns a list of mesocycles for the designated user or, if no username is present in req.params, returns a list of all mesocycles.
+Optional parameters are:
 {
 limit, //default value 100
 offset //default value 0